EagleLizard/advent-of-code/2024/src/day6/readme.md

 This works because any points not on the guards path have 0 chance of being hit as an obstacle in this scenario anyway.

 In Go, this reduced the solution time from 6.9s to ~1.5s

+**update2:*
+I can get some time back from breaking from the test walk as soon as I detect a loop